kiran-sumant/ObsidianKM/Academic/Centenary Seminar 2024-04-16.md

 Testing various adjuvants against different receptors including but not limited to:
 - lectin receptors
 - STING agonists
-- NLRP3 inflammasome
+- NLRP3 inflammasome complex
-- TLR4
+- TLR4 agonist

 ## What did the speaker discover?
 Discovered Advax-CpG55.2 doesn't activate the NF-kB signalling pathway in vitro.